 Many nurseries sell sterile lantana plants, meaning they won't spread.
 The Florida Exotic Pest Plant Council recognizes the cultivars ‘Gold Mound’, ‘New Gold’, ‘Alba’, and ‘Patriot’ as sterile.

-Another "safe" lantana is L. montevidensis, trailing lantana.
-It has soft purple flowers and does well as a groundcover.
 The native Lantana depressa is actually an endangered species and is only found in small areas of South Florida.

 Lantana enjoys full sun, and while it is drought-tolerant, it will flower more when watered regularly.
 It should also be noted that the unripened berries are poisonous to humans, and the leaves are highly toxic to animals.